Over the course of my career starting, running, and selling businesses, I’ve bought hundreds of domain names.

 - Private Email (two months free, then $9.88–$49.99/year) – Skip it

-This is the going price for G Suite, so you can buy it here now, or add it later, but I think it’s simpler to keep your billing for G Suite directly with Google.
+This is the going price for G Suite but I think it’s simpler to keep your billing for G Suite directly with Google.
 That way, if you ever leave Namecheap, you won’t have to get them to transfer your G Suite account back to Google.
 You don’t save much time (once you get your Gmail on autobill it’s the same amount of work — none).
 And you risk entangling things that you’ll have to detangle later.
-Build for the long term for the start by setting up best-in-class accounts across the board, and separately.
+Build for the long term for the start by setting up best-in-class accounts across the board and separate their billing.

 - PositiveSSL ($1.99/year) – Skip it